Thiepval Memorial to the Missing, Somme Battlefields, France

 Thiepval Database Project

-This is a project to compile photographic and biographical details for all 72,000 men named on the memorial.
+This is a project started by Pam and Ken Linge in 2003 to compile photographic and biographical details for all 72,000 men named on the memorial.
 If you have a relative on the memorial and would like to pass on information to the project see our page for more information:

 Location of the Thiepval Memorial

 Thiepval Memorial to the Missing is located on the northern part of the 1916 Somme battlefields.
 It is north of the D929 Albert-Bapaume road, north-west of the village of Pozières.
 It can be reached from the D929 main road from Albert to Bapaume.
 In the village of Pozières on the D929 the Thiepval Memorial to the Missing is signposted.
-Driving from Bapaume in the north it will be signposted to the right to Thiepval on the D73.
-Driving from Albert in the south it will be signposted to the left to Thiepval on the D73.
+Driving south from Bapaume it will be signposted to the right to Thiepval on the D73.
+Driving north from Albert it will be signposted to the left to Thiepval on the D73.

 Cemeteries and Memorials on the Somme Battlefields